f5devcentral/f5-big-iq-lab/docs/class10/module1/lab3.rst

 |image14|

 3. Make the changes to the settings you want to revise.
-Change VLAN Traffic from All VLANs to Enabled on /Common/External, and then, when your edits are complete, click Save & Close.
+Change VLAN Traffic from All VLANs to Enabled on /Common/External, and then, when your edits are complete, click **Save & Close**.

 |image15|